DarkElvenAngel/argononed/README.md

 The current list of supported OS's are

-* Raspberry Pi OS 32bit or 64bit **BOOKWORM and newer only supported in 0.4.x and newer**
+* Raspberry Pi OS 32bit or 64bit
 * RetroPi
 * Gentoo
 * Manjaro-arm